rscharfer/myblog/posts/contextModuleFunction.md

 1. Ultimate flexibility as the consumer has access to the 'naked' updater.
 It can, for example, dispatch any variety of actions with the `dispatch` function if it wishes to.

 2. You can still provide helpers which ease the burden on the user.
-A helper which dispatches a sequence of action objects would be an example.
+A helper which dispatches a sequence of actions would be an example.

 3. Because the helpers are imported as needed, they can be loaded on an as-needed basis via code-splitting.